-Valneva Lyme Disease Vaccine (VLA15) In 2022
+Lyme Disease Vaccine (VLA15) March 2023

-Lyme Disease vaccine candidate VLA15 is a multivalent recombinant protein vaccine targeting the outer surface protein A (OspA) of Borrelia.
-It is designed for prophylactic, active immunization against Lyme disease, aiming for protection against most human pathogenic Borrelia species.
+Lyme Disease vaccine candidate VLA15 is a multivalent recombinant protein vaccine targeting the outer surface protein A (OspA) of Borrelia, designed for prophylactic, active immunization against Lyme disease to protect people against most human pathogenic Borrelia species.
 OspA is one of the most dominant surface proteins expressed by the bacteria when present in a tick.
 VLA15 confers protection by raising antibodies that prevent Borrelia from migrating from ticks to humans after a bite.

 Valneva SE (Nasdaq: VALN; Euronext Paris: VLA) is a Saint-Herblain, France-located specialty vaccine company providing prevention against diseases with significant unmet medical needs.

-In the VLA15-202 phase 2 study, VLA15 was found safe and well-tolerated across all doses and age groups tested.
+In the VLA15-202 phase 2 study, VLA15 was found safe and well-tolerated across all doses and age groups.
 No related Serious Adverse Events were observed in any treatment group and through a one-month post-booster.
 VLA15-221's main safety and immunogenicity readout in adults were performed at month seven.
 The clinical trial is ongoing to assess the safety and immunogenicity of VLA15 in a pediatric population aged five years and above.

-Valneva Lyme Disease Diagnostic Tests
+Lyme Disease Tests

 The U.S. CDC currently recommends a 2-step testing process for Lyme disease.
 Both steps are required and can be done using the same blood sample.

-Valneva Lyme Disease Vaccine (VLA15) News For 2017 - 2022
+Lyme Disease Vaccine News 2023

 April 26, 2022 - Valneva SE and Pfizer Inc. reported positive Phase 2 pediatric data for their Lyme disease vaccine candidate, VLA15.
 In pediatric participants (5-17 years old) who received VLA15 in either the two-dose schedule (N=93) or three-dose schedule (N=97), VLA15 was found to be more immunogenic than in adults with both vaccination schedules tested.
 Like in adults, the immunogenicity and safety data support a three-dose primary vaccination schedule in pediatric participants in the Phase 3 study.